Type: Capital Project

 MWMO Funding: $408,582

-The project was planned by the Northeast Stormwater Management Initiative, which seeks to improve water quality and flood resiliency in Columbia Park (including Columbia Golf Course) and the surrounding neighborhoods.
+The project was planned for the Northeast Stormwater Management Initiative, which seeks to improve water quality and flood resiliency in Columbia Park (including Columbia Golf Course) and the surrounding neighborhoods.
 Hoyer Heights was identified as an area that would benefit from flood mitigation measures, with stormwater modeling suggesting that street flooding will occur in a two-year storm or greater.
-Hoyer Heights also lies within a watershed that receives very little water quality treatment prior to discharge to the Mississippi River.
-The MWMO and the City of Minneapolis saw the opportunity for a project partnership, in that the city had been planning to reconstruct the streets and replace the sanitary sewer lines in the Hoyer Heights area (part of the Waite Park neighborhood) in 2020.
+Hoyer Heights also lies within a watershed that received very little water quality treatment prior to discharge to the Mississippi River.
+The MWMO and the City saw the opportunity for a project partnership, in that the City had been planning to reconstruct the streets and replace the sanitary sewer lines in the Hoyer Heights area (part of the Waite Park neighborhood) in 2020.
 Three of the streets, which are currently wider than typical residential streets, were slated to be narrowed for traffic-calming purposes.
 This provided an ideal opportunity to install new stormwater BMPs in the expanded boulevard space.
 The city held three open-house meetings regarding the project, contacted the individual homeowners on the streets where the tree trenches will be constructed, and applied their input in selecting planting schemes.

-The property owners will be responsible for regular maintenance, such as watering after establishment during drought conditions, pruning, mowing or cutting back (typically no more than once or twice per season), and removing any accumulated sediment.
+After the end of the contractor’s warranty care period, the property owners are responsible for regular maintenance, such as watering during drought conditions, pruning or cutting back dead plant material and removing unwanted plant litter (typically no more than once or twice per season), and removing trash or debris that has blown or fallen into the tree trench.
 MWMO staff will help conduct education and outreach to help residents learn how to monitor and care for the tree trenches.
 Minneapolis Public Works will inspect the BMPs on average once a year and remove large accumulations of sediment, inspect underdrains, replace plants, and perform any necessary repairs.